 Here are three simple solutions just for you.

 1- FORM: Sit up straight and lengthen the spine by sending the crown of head towards the ceiling and tailbone towards the floor.
 Arms are hanging at the side, now squeeze the shoulder blades together in the back (gently).
-Raise up your arms to the side about shoulder height making a T shape.
+Rise up your arms to the side about shoulder height making a T shape.

 MOVEMENT: Shift your ribs, shoulders and head to one side as a unit (TORSO).
 Then shift it to the other side.
 Exhale at the end of each movement inhale as you move back through center.
 Gently move left to right and repeat.

 NEXT: Move this torso unit forward and back.
 It may feel like a lift in the front moving forward and a tuck in the front rib cage when moving backward.
 Repeat.

 Let's add these four movements together.
 Get into a good form by lengthening the spine..
 Now shift the torso left, front, right, back, left… Repeating this round motion BREATHING all the time.
 Pause.
 Now move in the opposite direction.
 Right, back, left, front, right…

 Form is more important than the force of the movement.
 Go gently.